 Despite my devotion to the thick creamy sauces, I absolutely love the mix of textures and the juiciness we get from a lighter approach here.
 And it’s so much easier to make.
 Win/win.

 More good news: this curry doesn’t need a whole lot of ingredients.

 The only potentially awkward thing to find is, unfortunately, one of the headline ingredients, paneer.
-It is one of those things that some Western grocery stores won’t carry, but the dedicated among us can generally find it somewhere.
-(I personally get it from Ocado.)
+It is one of those things that some Western grocery stores won’t carry, especially smaller ones, but the dedicated among us can generally find it somewhere.

 This fresh Indian cheese is a dream to cook with.
 Like my fave halloumi, it doesn’t melt and can be grilled or pan fried, but it’s less salty and more milky.
 You can swap in halloumi or farmer’s cheese if you can’t track any paneer down.